Shopify/polaris/src/components/Modal/README.md

 #### Deprecation rationale

 As of v3.17.0, using `Modal` in an embedded app is deprecated.
 Support for this will be removed in v5.0 as the underlying Shopify App Bridge library will be removed from Polaris React.
-More information can be found [here](https://github.com/Shopify/polaris-react/issues/814).
-Use `Modal` from `@shopify/app-bridge-react` instead.
-For example, `import {Modal} from '@shopify/app-bridge-react';`.
+More information about the deprecation rationale can be found [here](https://github.com/Shopify/polaris-react/issues/814).
+Use [`Modal`](https://help.shopify.com/en/api/embedded-apps/app-bridge/react-components/modal) from [`@shopify/app-bridge-react`](https://help.shopify.com/en/api/embedded-apps/app-bridge/react-components) instead.

 ---